-As of October 5, Facebook will begin updating An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. creation to display Estimated Audience Size instead of Potential Reach.
+As of October 5, Facebook will begin updating An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined.
+More creation to display Estimated Audience Size estimates how many Accounts Center Accounts (previously defined as users) are eligible for targeting given the settings in your ad set.
+More instead of Potential Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More.
 The move to ranges will also apply to Interests and Custom Audiences.

 I don’t have these changes yet, so I can’t yet see the full impact of the changes.
 But let’s discuss what is known so far.